project-origin/documentation/architecture.md

 We want to be as granular as our data will allow, and since we measure all meters in watt-hour, this is also what we will issue all GGOs on.

-The amount on each GGO is therefore in watt-hour and is an whole integer number.
+The amount on each GGO is therefore in watt-hour and is an whole number (integer).

-Example: a GGO containing 1419 watt-hour

-    "amount": 1419

 ### Sector

 For geographical correlation we have added a sector to each GGO.
+This is the sector in which the energy producing meter is physically located.

-Currently these sectors are defined as the price-area, in Denmark DK1 and DK2.

-But this could also be at a more granular level if there are congestion within a single price-area.
+Currently sectors are defined as the price-area, in Denmark DK1 and DK2, but could also be at a more granular level if there are congestion within a single price-area.

-This is why the word **sector** was chosen as not to predefine the limit.
+This is why the word **"sector"** was chosen as not to predefine what it is.

-Example:

-    "sector": "DK1"

 ### tech_type and fuel_type